Recently, one of our readers asked if it was possible to disable plugin updates in WordPress.

-See our beginner’s guide on how to choose the best WordPress plugins for your site.
-For themes, you may want to see our checklist of 9 things you should consider when selecting the perfect WordPress theme.
+You can see our beginner’s guide on how to choose the best WordPress plugins for your site.
+For themes, you may want to see our checklist of things you should consider when selecting a WordPress theme.

-Plugin updates not only offer new features, they also patch security vulnerabilities, improve performance, and fix compatibility issues with latest or upcoming versions of WordPress.
+Plugin updates not only offer new features but also patch security vulnerabilities, improve performance, and fix compatibility issues with the latest or upcoming versions of WordPress.

-By not updating plugins, you are intentionally compromising security and stability of your WordPress site.
+By not updating plugins, you are intentionally compromising the security and stability of your WordPress website.

-Some developers want to disable plugin updates on clients sites to prevent them from breaking their websites.
-It is not a good reason in most cases because most client relationships don’t last forever.
-In that case you hand your clients a website susceptible to vulnerabilities in future.
+Some developers want to disable plugin updates on clients’ sites to prevent them from breaking the websites.
+This is not a good reason in most cases because most client relationships don’t last forever.
+You would just be handing your clients a website susceptible to vulnerabilities in the future.

 We believe it’s simply better to educate your clients.

-If you still must disable plugin updates on your site, then here is how you would do that.
+If you still must disable plugin updates on your site, then here is how you can do that.

 Disable All Plugin Updates in WordPress

 Upon activation, you need to visit Dashboard » Update options in your WordPress dashboard to manage the plugin settings.

 Selectively Disable Updates for Specific Plugins in WordPress

 You can also selectively disable updates for some WordPress plugins.
-This is a little better option than disabling all plugin updates.
+This is a slightly better option than disabling all plugin updates.

-You need to visit Dashboard » Update Options page and click on the ‘Plugins’ tab.
+You need to visit the Dashboard » Update Options page and switch to the ‘Plugins’ tab.
 There you will see a list of all installed plugins on your WordPress site.

-You can just click on ‘Disallow Updates’ below a plugin to disable updates for that specific plugin.
+You can just click on ‘Blocked’ below a plugin to disable updates for it.

 We hope this article helped you learn how to disable plugin updates in WordPress and why you shouldn’t do that.
 You may also want to see our guide on how to hide unnecessary items from WordPress admin and our expert picks for the best WordPress backup plugins to protect your website content.